-An on-line video demonstrating the disassembly and reassembly of the SECURITY-9[®] pistol can be viewed by going to Ruger.com/TechTips.
+An on-line video demonstrating the disassembly and reassembly of the LCP[®] pistol can be viewed by going to Ruger.com/TechTips.

 1. Keep pistol pointed in a safe direction.
-Press the magazine latch and withdraw the magazine from the frame (see Figure 3).
+Press the magazine latch and withdraw the magazine from butt of pistol (see Figure 3).

-2. Pull the slide to the rear and lock it in the open position by pushing upward on the slide stop. (see Figure 4).
+2. Pull slide to the rear and lock in the open position by pushing upward on the manual slide hold open. (see Figure 4).